zopefoundation/Zope/zdgbook/source/Products.rst

 Introduction
 ============

 Zope *products* extend Zope with new functionality.
-Products most often provide new addable objects, but they can also extend Zope with new DTML tags, new ZClass base classes, and other services.

-There are two ways to create products in Zope, through the web, and with files in the filesystem.
-In this chapter we are going to look at building products on the file system.
-For information on through the web products, and ZClasses see the *Zope Book*, Chapter 12.

-In comparison to through the web products, filesystem products require more overhead to build, but offer more power and flexibility, and they can be developed with familiar tools such as Emacs and CVS.
+Products most often provide new addable objects.
+In this chapter, we are going to look at building products on the file system.
+Filesystem products require more overhead to build, but offer more power and flexibility, and they can be developed with familiar tools such as text editors and version controlling systems.

 Soon we will make the examples referenced in this chapter available for download as an example product.
 Until that time, you will see